-“Fortunately, that risk can be reduced,” says Matthew Lucks, MD, a cardiologist for Scripps Health.
-“Following a heart attack, participation in a professional cardiac rehabilitation program can help strengthen the heart muscle and lower the risk of future heart problems.”
+“Fortunately, the risks of another heart attack can be reduced,” says Poulina Uddin, MD, a cardiologist at Scripps Clinic.
+“Participating in a cardiac rehabilitation program following a heart attack can help strengthen the heart muscle.
+It can lower the risk of future heart problems.”

-Most cardiac rehabilitation programs are located within hospitals, where patients are medically supervised by a team of rehabilitation specialists that often includes a cardiologist, nurse, exercise physiologist, registered dietitian and other health care professionals.
-Following a medical evaluation, the rehab team develops a program tailored to the patient’s specific needs and abilities.
+Most cardiac rehabilitation programs are in hospitals.
+Patients are supervised by a team of specialists.
+This often includes a cardiologist, nurse, exercise physiologist and a registered dietitian.
+After a medical evaluation, the rehab team develops a program tailored to the patient’s specific needs and abilities.

-“A core element of cardiac rehabilitation programs is cardiovascular exercise,” notes Dr. Lucks.
+“A core element of these programs is cardiovascular exercise,” Dr. Uddin says.
 “This has multiple benefits beyond strengthening the heart.
 It can also help maintain a healthy weight, relieve stress and improve mood.”

 Generally, patients begin with mild exercise several times a week on a walking track, treadmill or stationary bicycle.
-Heart rate, blood pressure and EKG are monitored throughout the program; as they become stronger, exercise sessions may become longer or more challenging.
-Activities such as light weight training and yoga may be added to improve strength, flexibility and balance.
+Heart rate, blood pressure and EKG are monitored throughout the program.
+As they become stronger, their sessions may become longer or more challenging.
+Activities, such as light weight training, may be added to improve strength, flexibility and balance.

-In addition to exercise, cardiac rehabilitation programs often include nutritional guidance from a registered dietitian, who can help with weight loss if needed, educate patients about heart-healthy foods, and help them create appropriate eating plans.
-Stress management is another part of the program; patients learn relaxation skills and other tools to help them manage and reduce negative emotions.
+In addition to exercise, cardiac rehab programs often include nutritional guidance.
+A registered dietitian can help with weight loss, educate patients about heart-healthy foods and help them create appropriate eating plans.
+Stress management is another part of the program.
+Patients learn relaxation skills and other ways to manage and reduce negative emotions.